 Once you shape has been cut out, weave your inexpensive (Dollar Store) garland around the perimeter of your chicken wire.
 This covers the edges of your rough wire edges.

-As mentioned before, I took apart an old evergreen wreath for my main greenery base.
+As mentioned before, I took apart an old Christmas evergreen wreath for my main greenery base.
 You can use any type of evergreen boughs for this step.

 Starting at the very edges, slowly begin to weave the evergreen boughs into your chicken wire.